-The new N gauge layout, Oma Park, is portable for exhibiting is now complete.
-It will be reconfigurable from British outline to Japanese depending on our mood.
+Oma Park is portable ‘N’ gauge layout for exhibiting and is now complete.
+It is designed to be reconfigurable from British outline to Japanese depending on our mood.
 The buildings and trees will be interchangeable to suit the country chosen.
 This is a new idea which we hope will work and give exhibition managers some food for thought.

-A new 009 layout is now progressing and track laying is complete.
-Wiring up and scenery is the next stage.
+A new 009 layout , Castle Broad, is now progressing with track laying complete.
+Wiring up is complete with testing underway with scenery to be the final stage.

-Port St Arbor (Port or Starboard!) is now fully DCC converted and had a few modifications and lighting added.
+Port St Arbor (Port or Starboard!) is now fully DCC converted and has had a few modifications and lighting added.
 The station platform has been moved so viewers can see the passenger trains that are currently obscured by the goods shed.
-The layout will have its last outing for 2017 in September and is a popular choice from exhibition managers.
-To see the finished article have a look at the available layouts tab above.

 WHERE ARE WE?